 If you’re planning to split up the driving with another driver, ensure they have a valid licence and remember, in the event of an accident, your insurance may be impacted.

 Are you planning a summer road trip?
-If you’re looking for ideas, watch for our article with the best day trips from the Greater Toronto Area.
+If you’re looking for ideas, check out our article with the best day trips from the Greater Toronto Area, here.